Find Your Perfect School

 Because of the constant increase of expenses attached to completing a college degree, having a part-time job while going to school has become crucial for so many students– whether these jobs will cover their daily expenses, pay for their tuition, secure academic fees, or simply to add an extra allowance.

 However, cash is not the only thing about getting part-time jobs.
 Research conducted by the National Center for Education Statistics, the Journal of College Student Retention, and the Journal of Student Affairs Research and Practice concluded that those who hold part-time jobs during their college years tend to have better grades.
-And when coupled with internships, these students are more likely to secure a career within six months after graduation.
+When coupled with internships, these students are more likely to secure a career within six months after graduation.

 But is it possible for college students to focus on getting the best GPA scores while juggling a part-time job?
 Although these jobs are major distracting factors, they can still have a positive influence on one’s studying process.
 It is simply all about prioritizing.